mbogochow/simple-site-framework/README.md

 Therefore, anything added to these files will affect each page on the site.

 Alternatively, in place of the `bootstrap-fluid-top` partial you can use the `bootstrap-fluid-top-open` and `bootstrap-fluid-top-close` partials.
-Any styles, stylsheets or scripts that you load in between these partials will be loaded into the page.
+Any styles, stylesheets or scripts that you load in between these partials will be loaded into the page.

 In addition, in place of the `bootstrap-fluid-bottom` partial, you can use the `boostrap-fluid-bottom-open` and `boostrap-fluid-bottom-close` partials.
 This will work the same as the top partial but for scripts which should be loaded at the bottom of the body.